 Rehabilitation loans are available for income qualified applicants who are the owner/occupant of a single-family structure within the City of Bloomington Corporate limits.

 Applications will be accepted on a first-come, first-served basis.
-The program will assist approximately 20-25 households from May 1 - April 30.
 Applications for assistance must be complete and include all requested documentation.

 To be eligible, applicants must meet HUD's income guidelines based upon household size and annual gross income.

 Eligible repairs include: Structural and/or mechanical repairs, i.e. roofs, windows, foundations, electrical, plumbing, heating, energy conservation, health and safety items, handicap accessibility alterations.

 Ineligible repairs include: Luxury items, i.e. swimming pools, detached garages, decks/patios and general remodeling/redecorating.